Caesar Reghini

 Caesar Reghini (1581–1658) was a Roman Catholic prelate who served as Bishop of Sarsina (1646–1658).

 Biography

-Caesar Reghini was born in Pontremoli, Italy in 1581.
+Caesar Reghini was born in Pontremoli, Spanish Habsburg's Duchy of Milan in 1581.

 On 3 December 1646, he was appointed Bishop of Sarsina by Pope Innocent X.

 On 16 December 1646, he was consecrated bishop by Marcantonio Franciotti, Cardinal-Priest of Santa Maria della Pace, with Luca Torreggiani, Archbishop of Ravenna, and Ranuccio Scotti Douglas, Bishop of Borgo San Donnino, serving as co-consecrators.

 He served as Bishop of Sarsina until his death in 1658.